 Federal Reserve

 1787 will always respect the independence of the Federal Reserve.
-We will never interfere with the Fed’s decisions, and we will never attempt to compromise its integrity by engaging in highly damaging political games.
+We will never interfere with the Fed’s decisions, and we will never attempt to compromise its integrity by engaging in highly destructive political games.

 The Federal Reserve System is the central bank of the United States.
 It is an agency of the federal government that reports to and is directly accountable to the U.S. Congress.
 Although this creates an interdependent relationship between the Federal Reserve and Congress, it is critical that the Fed remain independent of anything having to do with politics.